y0ung4my/Portfolio-Landing/README.md

 ## Known Bugs

-_formatting of homepage sections have asymmetrical gaps and the general look can be improved_ _text overlapping boxes when resized_
+* formatting of homepage sections have asymmetrical gaps
+* the general look can be improved_
+* text overlapping boxes when resized_

 ## License